Netflix/karyon/README.md

 Getting Started
 ===============

-Easiest way to get started with karyon is to see the examples provided with karyon under karyon-examples module.
+Easiest way to get started with karyon is to see the examples provided with karyon under [karyon-examples](karyon-examples) module.
-[This] (https://github.com/Netflix/karyon/tree/master/karyon-examples) is a simple "hello world" application built using karyon.

 Documentation
 ==============